Saturday, December 26, 2009

 The program is run by the military.
 They claim it's a harmless weather experimentation device that will better help us understand our ionosphere along with helping satellite communications and finding things like hostile submarines and such.
 Critics of the program point out that the military is not known for running harmless programs and that they're not being forthright with the full potentials and problems that HAARP may cause.

-The concept for the ionosphere heater was originally thought of by Nikola Tesla, an inventor and electrical engineer who lived about 100 years ago in Austria.
-Though an extraodinary genius far beyond his time, comparable to Einstein, Tesla was also regarded as a mad scientist.
-One of his inventions, the teleforce or death ray weapon, attests to his mental state.
-Exactly when, how and why the scientists put together the work of Tesla and HAARP still appears to be something of a mystery, one of which the military is not openly discussing.
-At least people like Jesse Ventura are finally starting to ask hard questions - like what can this thing really do and shouldn't we all know about it?
+One of his inventions, the teleforce or death ray weapon, attests to his concept of weapons that could end war.
+Exactly when, how and why the scientists put together the work of Tesla and HAARP remains a mystery that the military is not openly discussing.
+At least people like Jesse Ventura are finally asking hard questions - like what can this thing really do and shouldn't we all know about it?